Rendang a la Sandra from the slow cooker

 Enjoy your meal!

-The daun salam, the djeroek poeroet and the sereh stems are very suitable to have in the freezer.
-I always get a whole bag at the store and then freeze it.
-I never get wrong.
+The daun salam, the djeroek purut and the sereh stems are ideal for keeping in the freezer.
+I always get a whole bag from the grocery store and freeze it.
+That way I never miss out.